Tropical Forest Conservatory

 - Precise equipment control and advanced data recording system

-- Six 24" diameter, 300' long concrete tubes are installed at 15 feet below grade, where the temperature is a steady 55°F (13°C) degrees year round
+- Six 24" diameter, 300' long concrete tubes are installed at 15 feet below grade, where the temperature is a steady 55° F (13°C) year round

 - Hot outside air cools as it travels through the underground tubes and into the conservatory